-Local brewery hopes to increase production cap
+Omaha brewery hopes to increase production cap

 OMAHA, Neb.
 (WOWT) - Ten thousand gallons and not one drop more.
 That’s how much liquor Nebraska distilleries can produce per year by law.

-Zac Triemert is the President and Master Brewer at Brickway in the Old Market and says they reached their limit earlier this month and had to stop.
+Zac Triemert, president and master brewer at Brickway in the Old Market, said they reached their limit earlier this month and had to stop.

-He sells his product to three states and they’re trying to have that limit changed.
+He sells his product to three states and is trying to have that limit changed.

-Triement says he can produce up to one hundred thousand gallons if necessary.
+Triemert said he can produce up to 100,000 gallons, if necessary, and is hoping to increase the cap to 200,000 gallons.

-He’s hoping to increase the cap to 20 thousand gallons and plans to start distilling spirits again tomorrow in the new year.
+The brewery plans to start distilling spirits again tomorrow, in the new year.

 Copyright 2020 WOWT.
 All rights reserved.